A favorite quote of mine:

 There are times you’re caught off guard and your thoughts spin out of control.
 No matter how hard you try you can’t turn off the negative thoughts spinning in your head.
 You keep hitting rewind over and over.
 Replaying and micro analyzing every detail.
 Your heart rate is up.
 Anxiety levels are off the charts.
 You haven’t eaten much.
 You wish it would all be over.

 - Sheer willpower.
 I used this when I was going through a bad situation.
 It was so bad that I lost around 10 pounds and couldn’t eat or sleep because I was running on anxiety and adrenaline.
 I was going through a nightmare that wouldn’t end.
-I told myself, “I’m not thinking about this shit for 1 hour — I don’t care how bad I want to I’m forcing myself to not think about it for 1 hour starting NOW.”
-Even science says that you have a limited amount of willpower to use everyday.
-I used it like my life counted on it.
-It worked for an hour, then the thoughts came back — but they lost momentum.
-Use your limited amount of willpower.
+I told myself, “I’m not thinking about this shit for 1 hour — I don’t care how bad I want to I’m forcing myself to not think about it for 1 hour starting now.”
+It worked, then the thoughts came back — and they had lost momentum.

 - Realize that it’s a battle with yourself.
 A battle with your mind more than it is with the other person or situation.
 You need your mind on your side if you are going to pull through.
 Think about it.
-It’s an unfair fight if everything is against you and you’ve lost your one true weapon — your mind.
+It’s an unfair fight if everything is against you and you’ve lost your one true weapon, your mind.
 Your mind is the most powerful ally you have.
-Believe it.

 - Change your environment: mentally and physically if possible.
 The gym is a great place.
 Outside also works.
 If you can’t escape then use this 3hour YouTube video clip of “River Sounds.”
 The one below is my favorite.
 I used this a lot and still do.